Manage data ArcGIS Online

 Configure focused apps using the hosted feature layer views that you created.
 A few suggestions are as follows:

 Complete another tutorial to learn how to create an app from a map.
-To find more scenario-based tutorials, browse the Learn ArcGIS gallery.
-You can also visit the The ArcGIS Book and The ArcGIS Imagery Book websites.
+To find more scenario-based tutorials, browse the Esri Tutorials gallery.